bhagat-techind/app_state_checker/README.md

 # app_state_checker

-A new Flutter plugin to check current state of your app, whether app is in running state, background state or kill state By using this plugin you can check whether your app in in active state,[AppState](/lib/app_state.dart)  and can handle your use case on behalf of this.
+A new Flutter plugin to check current state of your app, whether app is in running state, background state or kill state By using this plugin you can check whether your app in in active state, [AppState](/lib/app_state.dart) and can handle your use case on behalf of this.

 ## Installing